 Make a match that’s best for you and your family – in three simple steps.
 While we have streamlined the adoption process for your convenience, we also ask that you do not rush the adoption process.
 We take this responsibility very seriously and do reserve the right to refuse any application for adoption if we determine the placement is not in the best interest of the pet.
 HSMC allows a minimum of 24-48 business hours to process an adoption application.
 This time frame may be extended if a pet receives multiple applications or if sterilization surgery is pending.
 Our adoption process is not done on a first come-first served basis; we strive to determine which applicant can provide the best suited home for each pet on an individual basis.

-- Provide proof of address with a picture ID.
-If you own a home, we’ll need proof of home ownership.
-If you rent, we’ll need a copy of your lease (indicating the pet policy).
-We require a landlord signature on a Landlord Permission Slip Form that is available at the shelter and the option to be able to speak with the property owner or rental agent during the adoption process.
+- Provide proof of address if you own a home, such as a tax bill, mortgage statement, homeowners insurance or deed.
+If you rent, we require a landlord signature on a Landlord Permission Form that is available at the shelter and the option to be able to speak with the property owner or rental agent during the adoption process.

 - If you are 18 years of age or older, you are eligible to adopt.
 You may complete an adoption application in person at the shelter or by clicking on the appropriate application below, or by filling out our online form here:

 Only complete applications will be considered, be sure to answer ALL the questions!
 Please note that HSMC does not hold animals, nor does the submission of the adoption application entitle you to any particular animal.